-Signing work on this project consists of preparing a detailed, comprehensive signing plan for the SC 277 NB interchange with I-77 NB and SC 555 (Farrow Rd) and any modified interchange ramps impacted by staging or final design; and fabricating, furnishing, and erecting new ground mounted and overhead mounted signs, breakaway posts, overhead sign structures and delineators.
+Signing work on this project consists of preparing a detailed, comprehensive signing plan for the SC 277 NB interchange with I-77 NB and SC 555 (Farrow Rd) and any modified interchange ramps impacted by staging or final design. ; and Replace all existing signs and structures along SC 277 NB at the SC 277 NB interchange with I-77 NB interchange location by fabricating, furnishing, and erecting new ground mounted and overhead mounted signs, new breakaway posts, new overhead sign structures, and new delineators.
 Also included is the removal and relocation of the signs, delineators, overhead structures and supports to be replaced.
 The location of the signing work is on SC 277 NB interchange with I-77 NB and SC 555 (Farrow Rd) in Richland County.
 Signing work is not included on mainline I-77 unless impacted by staging or final design.
 Impacts to signing include relocating, removing, or causing to be non-compliant.